RadicalxChange/www/src/site/wiki/plural-property.md

 A group of Web3 technologists has come together to form an independent RadicalxChange chapter focused on bringing Partial Common Ownership Tokens to Ethereum.
 Learn more on our [website](https://partialcommonownership.com) or join the conversation in our active [Discord](https://discord.gg/CjxV954JMT).

+In addition, RadicalxChange Foundation is collaborating with Serpentine Arts Technologies and a team of Plural Property builders to [introduce partial common ownership](/wiki/pco-art) to the culture and practice of artists and collectors.
+We are building infrastructure for the management of partial common ownership interests and helping artists experiment with this new concept for the stewardship of their work.

 ### Further Reading

 [Between Abundance and Scarcity](/media/blog/between-scarcity-and-abundance/) - Matt Prewitt